freedomofpress/securedrop/tails_files/README.md

 ## Usage

 After you login to Tails, connect to the internet and wait until you connect to the Tor network.
-Then open your Persistence folder and double-click on `securedrop_init`.
+Then open your Persistence folder and double-click on `SecureDrop Init`.
 After that you can connect to your SecureDrop document interface.
 You have to do this once each time you login to Tails.